zzfima/simplilearn-PostgreSQL-Become-an-SQL-developer/README.md

     WHERE
         MOVIE_ID = 103;
     ```
-1. find movies rating > 8.7
+1. display movies rating > 8.7
     ```
     SELECT * FROM movies
     WHERE
 	    IMDB_RATINGS > 8.7;
     ```
-1. find movies rating between 5 and 8.7
+1. display movies rating between 5 and 8.7
     ```
     SELECT * FROM movies
     WHERE